PhysicalBit7/notes/docs/OOP/31_Binary_Search_Trees.md

 ## Binary Search Trees

-A .term[Binary Search Tree] is a binary tree that has the following additional properties:
+A Binary Search Tree] is a binary tree that has the following additional properties:

 * From any node in the tree, the left child (if non-null) has a smaller value than the parent.
 * From any node in the tree, the right child (if non-null) has a larger value than the parent.